Spetchells Conservation Interest Group (SCIG)

 August

-The meadows and woods a riot of colours; a good month for butterflies and moths.
+The meadows and woods a riot of colours; in flower this month is Clematis vitalba - Traveller's Joy.

 Read More